pgorman/dangerjaunt/dangerjaunt.md

 Rogues include altruistic Robin Hoods, dashing cat-burglar jewel thieves, and merciless petty cutthroats.

 Rogues know five broad skills, with each skill rated between one and six.
-New rogue characters start with a 1 in all skills, plus two points the player assigns as desired.
+New rogue characters start with a 1 in all skills, plus three points the player assigns as desired.
 Each time the rogue gains a level, the player assigns one additional point to a skill.

 A d6 roll equal to or lower than the skill score indicates success.
 For skills with a score of six, roll two dice; a failure occurs if both dice come up sixes.

-- Stealth (hide in shadows, move silently)
+- Stealth (hide in shadow, move silently)
-- Acrobatics (climb sheer walls, backflip, walk tightrope)
+- Acrobatics (climb sheer wall, backflip, walk tightrope)
-- Tinkering (open locks, pick pockets, arm or disarm tiny traps or alarms, safecracking)
+- Tinkering (open lock, pick pocket, arm or disarm tiny trap or alarm, safecrack)
-- Assassination (poisons, backstabbing, nerve strikes)
+- Assassination (poison, backstab, nerve strike)
 - Chicanery (disguise, fast-talk, forgery, intimidation, ventriloquism, coin clipping)

-When surprising an opponent, a rogue backstabs with a damage roll multiplied by their Assassination score, and adds the Assassination score to their to-hit roll.
+A rogue adds their Assassination score to their to-hit roll when surprising an opponent.
+On a hit, multiply damage by the Assassinations score.

-Wearing heavier than leather armor prevents use of Stealth, Acrobatics, and Tinkering.
+Wearing armor heavier than leather prevents use of Stealth, Acrobatics, and Tinkering.

 ## Elves ##

 Elves are outsiders.
-Psychologically and physiologically alien, they walk as tourists through the human world.
+Psychologically and physiologically alien, they walk through the human world as tourists.

-Their nature lets them cast spells while wearing armor and bearing arms, but it also distances them from the immediacy and urgency of experience that drives mortal men.
+Their nature lets them cast spells while wearing armor and bearing arms, but distances them from the immediacy and urgency of experience that drives mortal men.
 After third level, elves keep only 1/4 the experience points they earn.

-Aging and fear effects, _Sleep_, _Charm_, _Hold_, and ghoul paralysis do not affect elves.
+Elves ignore aging and fear effects, _Sleep_, _Charm_, _Hold_, and ghoul paralysis.

 ## Dwarves ##

 Dwarves are flesh and blood, but also ore and stone.
-They love their beards, rich brew, and all masterful craft.
+They love full beards, rich brew, and masterful craftwork.

 Dwarves work as either fighters or rogues.
-They make saving throws with a +4 bonus due to their natural fortitude and magic resistance.
+They make saving throws with a +4 bonus due to their inate fortitude and magic resistance.
 Dwarves know about stonework, gems, engineering, and metalwork;
-the referee would tell the player of a dwarf when a dungeon passage slopes subtly up or down, for example, even if humans or elves would be unaware of it.
+the referee would tell the player of a dwarf when a dungeon passage slopes subtly up or down, for example.
 On 1--2 in 6, dwarves notice secret doors simply by passing near them.

 After attaining level 6, dwarves suffer a 50% reduction in subsequent earned experience.